kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 N/A

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?
-Operators can use `scheduler_dra_compatibility_rejections_total` together with `scheduler_unschedulable_pods` and the standard DRA scheduler plugin latency metrics to determine whether compatibility filtering is contributing to scheduling failures or latency regressions.
+N/A — this feature does not introduce new SLIs.
+Operators can observe scheduling events for compatibility-based filter reasons to determine whether compatibility filtering is contributing to scheduling failures.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?
-No — `scheduler_dra_compatibility_rejections_total{driver,counter_set,reason}`
-(introduced by this KEP; see Rollout → What specific metrics should inform a rollback) covers the primary observability need.
-Additional breakdowns can be added post-alpha if field feedback justifies them.
+None planned.
+Observability is provided through scheduling events emitted by kube-scheduler when candidates are rejected due to compatibility constraints (see Monitoring → How can someone using this feature know that it is working for their instance?).

 ### Dependencies
 DRA Partitionable Devices enabled